19hours/sg-statutes/Acts/Presidential Elections Act.md

 [18/99]

-(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.
+(3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.

 [11/2010 wef 01/07/2010]

-(4) Any police officer may arrest without warrant any person offending in his view against subsection (1) and take him before a Magistrate’s Court to be dealt with according to law.
+(4) The offence under subsection (3) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[11/2010 wef 01/07/2010]

 ### Persons prohibited from conducting election activity